Wielding Occam's razor: Fast and frugal retail forecasting

-The number of series to forecast increases further if one considers that these might be arranged in hierarchical structures (i.e. store-level sales aggregating to regional sales) with decisions that need to be made at different levels of the hierarchy.
-In addition, forecasting practices stretch the demand for scalable solutions that need to balance forecast accuracy with model explainability. \citet{Yelland2019} describe the steps taken by Target for handling the volume of forecasting activities.
-The need for forecasting at scale is not limited to large retailers.
-For example, Google needs to produce forecasts for its products (such as Ads, Search, YouTube, Analytics, etc) to adequately plan their resources and infrastructure.
+The number of series to forecast increases further if one considers that retail organizations require forecasts in hierarchical structures (i.e., store-level sales aggregating to regional sales) with decisions required at different levels of the hierarchy.
+Just as store-level forecasts are necessary for store replenishment, regional-level forecasts are necessary to plan the replenishment of distribution centers.
+Although traditional bottom-up or top-down methods do not require separate forecasts at different levels, modern optimal reconciliation forecasts do \citep{Hyndman2011}. \citet{Yelland2019} described how Target handles its forecast volume.
+Large retailers are not alone in their need for forecasting at scale.
+For example, Google needs product forecasts (such as ads, search, YouTube, Analytics, etc.) to plan its resources, infrastructure, and data center operations.